7 Crucial Things You Need to Know About WHMIS

 Which three types of products are excluded from labelling and SDS requirements under WHMIS 2015?

-Several products are exempt from WHMIS because specific legislation already covered their use or they were not deemed dangerous.
+Several products are exempt from WHMIS because specific legislation already covers their use or they were not deemed dangerous.

 A complete exemption applies to a hazardous product that is: